 Complete class descriptions are available below, or click on the class time segment (Early morning, Mid morning, etc.) to be directed there.

-*Classes marked with asterisk are part of the Advanced Loud Band Intensive and are by audition only.
+*Classes marked with asterisk are part of the Advanced Loud Band Intensive and Advanced Vocal Intensive, and are by permission or audition only.

 All-Festival Rehearsals & Concert

 Sunday-Thursday | 9:00-10:00 am / Friday | 9:00-9:30 am

 Participation by audition/permission only.
 8 – 10 players.
 A select group of eight advanced players of cornetto, shawm, sackbut, and dulcian will focus their entire MEMF week on forming and polishing a historically-based reed and brass ensemble.
 The program will consist of three sessions a day.

 See Advanced Loud Band Intensive for more information.

 Bagpipes: Wake Up Bagpipes (Joan Kimball)